 The holidays have come and gone and reality is – a new year is here.
 Many executives have abandoned the once popular “New Year’s Resolutions” knowing that the motivation to complete a long list of “to do’s” wanes after a few weeks or months.
-However, job search is a career-long process that needs attention throughout the year, whether you are in serious job search mode or not.
+However, a job search is a career-long process that needs attention throughout the year, whether you are in serious job search mode or not.

 The week between the holidays and the new year is perfect to check in on career progress and strategies for the upcoming year.
 A few questions you may ask yourself: